RosettaCommons/demos/protocol_capture/multistate_apl/README.md

 --------

 * Committed to trunk at revision 36337
-* The InterfaceAnalyzer was used with version "32988:33373M"
+* InterfaceAnalyzer was used with version "32988:33373M"
-* and docking_protocol was used with version "34393:34892M"
+* docking_protocol was used with version "34393:34892M"

 Other Comments
 --------------